Introduction

 Customer Relationships

-Tesla provides value and quality to its loyal customers by providing them Omni-channel experience based on a Direct-to-Consumer business model and thus has earned the reputation of a luxury brand in the industry and the best choice for customers by providing the most innovative and advanced electric vehicles.
-Moreover, its free or low-cost charging station network with a built-in navigation system provides customers with great assistance to run their vehicles comfortably.
+Tesla provides value and quality to its loyal customers by providing them with an Omni-channel experience based on a Direct-to-Consumer business model and thus has earned the reputation of a luxury brand in the industry and the best choice for customers by providing the most innovative and advanced electric vehicles.
+Moreover, its free or low-cost charging station network with a built-in navigation system provides customers with great assistance in running their vehicles comfortably.

 Key Resources